How is performance for substitute teachers and support staff evaluated?

 Substitute support staff evaluations.

 Most of the information above also applies to support staff, like food service workers, custodians, and nurses.
-For many of these roles, certain policies, such as OSHA regulations, must be followed.
+For many of these roles, certain policies, such as HIPAA or OSHA regulations, must be followed.

 Familiarize yourself with the rules and restrictions involved in your position, and don’t be afraid to ask questions to clarify — your initiative will make a good impression.